 • Please arrive 15 minutes prior to your appointment

-• Bring your Vaccine Screening Form (attached) with you, or one will be provided at the time of your appointment.
+• Complete the Vaccine Screening Form – one will be provided at the time of your appointment.

 • Plan to spend 15-20 minutes onsite AFTER your vaccination to be monitored for any potential side effects.

-• Bring proof of CTUIR entity employment (pay stub, employee badge, etc.) and or proof of UIR residency (utility bill, magazine subscription, etc.)
+• Bring proof of CTUIR entity employment (pay stub, employee badge, etc.) or proof of age.

 DO NOT MISS YOUR SCHEDULED VACCINATION APPOINTMENT We want to make sure that every dose is accounted for.
 Every day, we thaw the exact number of vaccine doses that are going to be used.
 If you miss your appointment, we will give the vaccination to someone else and we may not be able to reschedule you until a future date.
 So please, make every effort to keep your appointments so we can work on getting everyone fully vaccinated.

 How many people will be vaccinated?

 Our goal is to vaccinate all Yellowhawk-eligible patients and CTUIR community members age 16 and older.
 The number of people vaccinated each day depends on the number of doses Yellowhawk receives from Indian Health Services.
 Remember, to be fully vaccinated you must have two doses.